grrrwaaa/gct753/src/pages/index.md

 ### Assignments & final project

-Assignments must be completed individually.
-Collaboration is permitted for final projects, however each student must be able to clearly identify which parts of the project they were responsible for.
-The final project may extend existing work from one (or more) of the assignments, but will be evaluated only according to the new contributions.
-Final projects are selected by students, but must present an agent-environment system that integrates interactivity with  adaptation (such as evolution or learning).

-Coursework will be delivered through [github](https://github.com/grrrwaaa/gct753).

 Lab sessions and assignments will utilize a software engine provided by the instructor, compatible with OSX and possibly Linux or Windows.
 Using a specific engine allows us to concentrate on important conceptual issues without being distracted by platform and library variations and inconsistencies.
 The engine supports easy experimentation by students and rapid in-class authoring examples by the instructor.
 The principles learned can be easily translated to other languages and systems.

+Assignments must be completed individually.
+Collaboration is permitted for final projects, however each student must be able to clearly identify which parts of the project they were responsible for.

+The final project may extend existing work from one (or more) of the assignments, but will be evaluated only according to the new contributions.
+It should integrate at least two of the kinds of systems we've looked at (cellular, agent, L-system) with some kind of interactivity (e.g. mouse, keyboard) and some kind of adaptation (e.g. evolution, learning).

+Students will give a brief (5-10 minute) presentation on their concepts on May 23rd.

 ### Grading